 Can you boost your credit score fast?

 There is no tried-and-tested way to quickly improve your credit score.
-It’s better to think of your credit score as an ongoing thing and instead focus on building good credit-building habits that you can sustain over time.
+It’s better to think of your credit score as ongoing and instead focus on building good credit-building habits that you can sustain over time.
 This includes making sure you always pay your bills and debts on time and regularly checking the details on your credit file.

 Frequently asked questions